TexasInstruments/edgeai-tensorlab/README.md

-### Notice
+# edgeai-yolox

-- This repository is not maintained and the setup may not readily work.
+### Notice: This repository is not maintained and the setup may not readily work.

-- Recommend the following alternatives instead of this - for Object Detection, **edgeai-mmdetection** can be used and for Keypoint Detection **edgeai-mmpose** can be used.
+Recommend the following alternatives instead of this:
+* For Object Detection, **edgeai-mmdetection** can be used.
+* For Keypoint Detection **edgeai-mmpose** can be used.

 <hr>

-# YOLOX based Models
+## YOLOX based Models
 This repository is a fork of [YOLOX](https://github.com/Megvii-BaseDetection/YOLOX).
 This contains the enhancements of the YOLOX repository for supporting additional tasks and embedded friendly ti_lite models.